yandex-cloud/terraform-provider-yandex/website/docs/r/vpc_subnet.html.markdown

 # yandex\_vpc\_subnet

-Manages a subnet within the Yandex Cloud.
+Manages a subnet within the Yandex.Cloud.
 For more information, see [the official documentation](https://cloud.yandex.com/docs/vpc/concepts/network#subnet).

 * How-to Guides